10 Top Destinations for Day Sailing Around Macduff

 Tarlair and Troup Head

 Tarlair Swimming Pool, an atmospheric 1930s art deco lido built into the base of a sea cliff, is a striking landmark to sail past.
 Its tiered pools against the sea make for great photos.
-If mooring in Macduff its worth a visit to the recently refurbished art deco building at Tarlair which host a community run café with excellent lunchtime options, or at weekends come to watch the model boats on the main pool.
+If mooring in Macduff, it’s definitely worth a visit to the recently refurbished art deco building there which hosts a community run café with excellent lunchtime options, or come at weekends to watch the model boats on the main pool.
+Check the Friends of Tarlair Facebook page for opening times or more information.

 Troup Head is a must for wildlife lovers.
 This RSPB reserve hosts one of the UK’s few mainland gannet colonies, along with guillemots, razorbills and puffins.
 The soaring cliffs offer breathtaking views from sea and shore.
 You may even be lucky enough to spot dolphins or minke whales!